 They’ll then want to pick your brain a bit with questions such as these:

-• Interviewers often challenge applicants with an ethical question which may be related to any number of controversial areas such as: What are your views on [choose any of these controversial issues – abortion/right to life/assisted suicide/Medicare/DNR]?
+• What are your views on [choose any of these controversial issues – abortion/right to life/assisted suicide/Medicare/DNR]?

 • Where do you envision yourself ten years from now professionally?

-• Do you think the U.S. is moving to managed care?
+• What do you think of managed care?
 Is this best?
 Will physicians lose all autonomy?

 In a nutshell, you can expect questions to help you relax and questions that may challenge you.
 You can also anticipate questions about you, about healthcare, and about matters that will allow you to show fit with this particular medical school.